 Papua New Guinea has a mean elevation of 667 m above sea level.
-Its lowest elevation is Pacific Ocean.
-Its highest elevation is Mount Wilhelm which is 4,509m above tall.

 It has a subtropical to temperate climate, ranging from heavy rainfall in the eastern portions and semiarid in the far west.
 Its terrain is mostly mountainous with coastal lowlands and rolling foothills.